-By default, Windows installs all the programs in C:\Program Files or C:\Program Files (x86) directory depending on the type of Windows 10 and program you are installing.
+By default, Windows installs all the programs in C:\Program Files or C:\Program Files (x86) directory depending on the type of Windows 10 and the program you are installing.

 You might want to change the default installation directory if your “C” drive is running out of free space.
-While some programs allow you select the install drive and directory, most programs don’t offer the option to select installation drive.
-For instance, setup of antivirus programs like Kaspersky Internet Security and Norton don’t offer an option to select the default installation directory during the product installation.
+While some programs allow you to select the install drive and directory, most programs don’t offer the option to select installation drive.
+For instance, setup of antivirus programs like Kaspersky Internet Security and Norton doesn’t offer an option to select the default installation directory during the product installation.

 If you want to change the default installation location of programs in Windows 10/8/7, there is an easy workaround.
 You just need to edit the registry to change the default installation directory or path.
 And if you want to move installed programs, please refer to our how to move installed programs to another drive in Windows 10 guide.

 To start with this guide, make sure you have enough free space in your new directory which you are going to make as default one.

 You need to do a small registry change in order to change your default installation directory as follows:

 IMPORTANT: We recommend you create a manual system restore point or backup registry so that you can easily restore original settings if required.